plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The same DOM element may legitimately participate in more than one role.
 Installation completion and duplicate-call behavior remain the responsibility of the individual element installers.

 The collector owns installation records that reference DOM elements and FieldValueHosts.
-Its consumer is responsible for calling `dispose()` when finished with those records.
+Its element is responsible for calling `dispose()` when finished with those records.

 At minimum, `dispose()` nulls every retained `element` and `fieldValueHost` property.
 Other disposal mechanics are implementation details.